Energy rating labels provide consumers with information on the energy efficiency of a product.

 Comparison labels allow consumers to compare the energy consumption of similar products and factor lifetime running cost into their purchasing decision.
-This includes:

 The Energy Rating Label and Zoned Energy Rating Label are mandatory comparison labels.
-There are also voluntary comparison labels like the swimming pool pumps label.

 Endorsement labels, such as the ENERGY STAR label, provide a ‘seal of approval’ to inform prospective purchasers that the product is highly energy efficient for its class.
 The ENERGY STAR label is not regulated by the Australian Government.

 For information about labelling in New Zealand, visit the EECA website.

 The Energy Rating Label